 Favorite Things To Do In Maui

 I was 18 years old the first time I went to Maui.
 And pretty much every year since then, I’ve been lucky enough to go back and visit two or three times a year.
-The warm weather, clear turquoise waters, lush forests, and relaxing atmosphere, make the island of Maui the ideal vacation destination.
+The warm weather, clear turquoise waters, lush forests, and relaxing atmosphere make the island of Maui the ideal vacation destination.
 Knicknamed the Valley Isle, Maui is the second-largest Hawaiian island.
 A nonstop flight from Los Angeles to Maui is about 5 hours and 40 minutes, which also makes it an ideal choice for a long weekend getaway.
 Something to keep in mind if you decide to visit is that rental cars are a must if you want to explore beyond your resort or vacation rental.
-If you need help withing packing read What To Pack For A Maui Vacation.
+If you need help packing, read What To Pack For A Maui Vacation.

 My Favorite Things To Do While Visiting Maui

 If you enjoy exploring nature while traveling, Maui is the perfect destination for you!
 The West Maui Mountains are home to Iao Valley.
 If you’re more in the mood for a nature walk, then take the paved walking trail in Iao Needle.
 Because it’s an easy hike, as well as short in length, the Iao Needle Lookout Trail is one of the most popular hikes on Maui.
 If chasing waterfalls is more your speed, head to the bamboo forest.
 Haleakala National Park also has many hiking trails.
 From waterfalls to desert landscapes, there’s something for all skill levels.

 Drive To Hana